Chirag-ahir/JAVA-All-Basic/README.md

 What is welcome file?<br>
 A welcome file is the file that is invoked automatically by the server, if you don't specify any file name.

+What is load-on-startup?<br>
+The load-on-startup element of web-app loads the servlet at the time of deployment or server start if value is positive.
+It is also known as pre initialization of servlet.

  ========================================= JSP ==========================================